m-paolino/StopChime/README.md

 ### Installation steps:

-First of all download the script.
+First of all, download the script.

-NOTE: You can find the download link at "release" panel or just by clicking [here](https://github.com/m-paolino/StopChime/releases/download/v1.0/StopChime-1.0.zip)
+NOTE: You can find the download link at `releases` panel or just by clicking [here](https://github.com/m-paolino/StopChime/releases/download/v1.0/StopChime-1.0.zip)

 1. **Unzip** the downloaded file.
 2. Open **Terminal.app** in your Mac.
-It should be reached by typing it on spotlight.
+It should be reached by typing it on Spotlight.
-3. Via Terminal.app **go to directory containing the script**.
-To perform this operation just type `cd dir` where instead of `dir` you have to input the path of folder that contains the script - e.g. `cd Downloads/StopChime-1.0`
+3. Via Terminal.app **go to the directory containing the script**.
+To perform this operation, just type `cd dir` where instead of `dir` you have to input the path of folder that contains the script - e.g. `cd Downloads/StopChime-1.0`
 4. To **install the script**, run the following command:
 >sudo sh install.sh
 5. After installation process you can **close the Terminal window** and...enjoy the new life! :smiley:

-NOTE: It will be necessary to input your password in order to execute the script with administrative privileges.
+NOTE: It will be necessary to input your password in order to execute the installer script with administrative privileges.

 ### Uninstallation steps:

-NOTE: In case you have already deleted the downloaded folder, you have to re-download it and unzip it [see above :point_up:]
+NOTE: If you have already deleted the downloaded folder or you don't remember where you put it, you should re-download it and then unzip it [see above :point_up:]

 1. Open **Terminal.app** in your Mac.
-It should be reached by typing it on spotlight.
+It should be reached by typing it on Spotlight.
-2. Via Terminal.app **go to directory containing the script**.
-To perform this operation just type `cd dir` where instead of `dir` you have to input the path of folder that contains the script - e.g. `cd Downloads/StopChime-1.0`
+2. Via Terminal.app **go to the directory containing the script**.
+To perform this operation, just type `cd dir` where instead of `dir` you have to input the path of folder that contains the script - e.g. `cd Downloads/StopChime-1.0`
 3. To **uninstall the script**, run the following command:
 >sudo sh uninstall.sh
-5. After uninstallation process you can **close the Terminal window** and...be careful of boot sound at next login! :rage:
+5. After uninstallation process you can **close the Terminal window** and...remember of the boot sound at the next login! :rage:

-NOTE: It will be necessary to input your password in order to execute the script with administrative privileges.
+NOTE: It will be necessary to input your password in order to execute the uninstaller script with administrative privileges.

 ## Privacy